verachell/hello-world-personal/README.md

 More info: I'll add more info here as needed.

 ## Reminder to self when creating new releases
-Follow semantic versioning guidelines at https://semver.org/
+Follow semantic versioning guidelines at https://semver.org/ and commit message guidelines at https://www.conventionalcommits.org/en/v1.0.0/

 First, create new branch if have not done so already (typically the dev branch, which I always prefer to delete after merging).